BarsMonster/Voron-V0.2-dual-X-rail-mod/README.md

 This mod still requires raising X extrusion by 4mm by other mods.
 It should be compatible with all v0.2 printheads, and especially [Dragon Burner](https://github.com/chirpy2605/voron/tree/main/V0/Dragon_Burner).

-6 heat set inserts in the bottom part are placeholders - for potential mount of print head by 2-3 points for further improvement in prinhead rigidity (likely possible with Dragon Burner).
+6 heat set inserts in the bottom part are placeholders - for potential mount of print head at multiple points for further improvement in printhead rigidity (likely possible with Dragon Burner with minimal changes).
 For standard printheads keep these unpopulated.

 Mount point is kept as-is to keep compatibility with all printheads.

 # Travel range